Liberty-Eylau Independent School District: Eylau

-BUCHANAN
+Buchanan

 The first Buchanan school was located about five miles southwest of Texarkana.
 It was a subscription school built by Mr. Kirby who operated a sawmill in the community.
 He realized the advantages children received from education, and he paid the tuition of the children who worked at the mill.
 All other children of the community could attend if they would pay their own tuition.
 This was prior to 1870 because the mill closed sometime between 1870 and 1880.
 Soon after this mill ceased operations another mill was built by the father of William Buchanan.
 The community was named in honor of Mr. Buchanan.

 In 1882 a common school district was formed with a school building located one mile south of the intersection of Kings Highway and Farm Road 2516.
 This was a very crude, one room, twenty feet by thirty feet boxed house.
 All furniture was homemade and consisted mostly of just plain bench seats.
 Boards were hinged to the walls so that they could be propped up level to be used for writing purposes.
 The pupils stood to take their penmanship lessons on these boards.
 Professor Cleveland and Mr. Hartsell were two teachers that taught in this school.

 The school was next moved near the sawmill where a building that had served as a skating-rink was used for a schoolhouse and also to house a meat market.
 Some of the trustees who served during this time were A.L.
 Shipp, T.A.
 Crump, Mr. Vaughn, and Mr. Morphew.
 Some of the teachers who taught at this school were Mr. Hutsell, Miss Jennie Stuckey, John Towery, Mrs. Flora Kirby, and Miss Florence Malaby.
 Mr. Hutsell was almost deaf, so his wife was employed to assist him with his work.
 They received the very princely salary of $25 per month.

 In 1894 the school was moved to the Hargis corner.
 It is recalled that Charles Strawn taught school at this place for the one year that it existed.
 The next year a bitter fight was waged to move the building again and it was rumored that a man was given a 24-pound sack of flour to burn the old building so that it would be possible to build on a different site.